BERNHARD FRANK, Eingeladen, 1983Posted: April 2, 2010

 The sleeve was designed by popular cartoonist Arne (Arne Leihberg, 1912- 1988), longtime contributer to the biggest Berlin newspaper.

-Eingeladen is “bad”, but very, very catchy, so beware: listen at your own risk.
+Eingeladen is bad, but good bad.
+Simply very, very catchy, so beware: listen at your own risk.
 You´ll have a hard time getting the song out of your ears again…